Chesapeake and Ohio Railway: 19th century

-Shortly after the end of the Civil War, Collis P. Huntington and his associates began buying up land in Warwick County, Virginia.
-During the ten years from 1878 to 1888, C&O's coal resources began to be developed and shipped eastward.
-Transportation began of southern West Virginia coal to Newport News where it was loaded on coast-wise shipping and transported to the Northeast became a staple of the C&O's business at this time.
+Conditions improved in the 1880s, when coal resources began to be developed and shipped eastward. the Peninsula Extension was completed from Richmond to the new city of Newport News located on Hampton Roads, the East’s largest ice-free port.
+Transportation of coal to Newport News where it was loaded on coastwise shipping and transported to the Northeast became a staple of the C&O’s business at this time.